misolietavec/nyc_taxi_panel/README.md

 available at https://feelmath.eu/Download/nyc_taxi.parq.

-For running the notebook `taxi_panel.ipynb` the modules `panel, ipyleaflet, fastparquet, plotly` need to be installed.
+For running the notebook `taxi_panel.ipynb` the modules `panel, ipyleaflet, polars, pandas, pyarrow, fastparquet, plotly` need to be installed.

 File `datashader_images.py` is here only to show, how the images in `images/` folder were generated.